 The Tennessee Valley Authority--the TVA--was a project like no other, and after more than a half-century, continues to shape life in the South.

 The Electric Valley is the first independent film to tell the story of the TVA and is a tale of one of the most interesting, controversial federal agencies ever created.
 In 1933, the TVA was given the broadest possible mission: to tame the forces of nature, create cheap energy, and produce a lasting prosperity in the Depression-wracked Tennessee Valley, a region the size of Great Britain.
 For better or worse, it touched peoples' lives in innumerable ways.

 The Electric Valley is both political parable and human drama; it is a narrative journey through fifty years of American history with this controversial institution as its focus.
 The film explores both the issues and the people who give these issues their power and poignance.
 Indeed, The Electric Valley puts a human face on one of the most remarkable institutions of our time.

 At its best, the TVA has embodied America's belief in its ability to solve severe problems through democratic processes without stumbling into authoritarian solutions.
 At its worst, TVA has been the very embodiment of hubris.
 In the present era of economic-environmental-energy crisis, the TVA story is more interesting and valuable than ever.

 The Electric Valley is now available via streaming and download, as well as on DVD.
 View the trailer below, and click on Watch Film to rent or download the film.

-Click here to order The Electric Valley.
+Click here to order a DVD of The Electric Valley.

 This film is supported by the National Endowment for the Humanities, and the American Film Institute.
 Also funded by the Humanities Councils of Tennessee, Arkansas, Alabama, Virginia, South Carolina, North Carolina, Kentucky, Maryland, Georgia, Louisiana, and Texas.